Iapetus-11/Iapetus-11/README.md

 * [Villager Bot](https://github.com/Villager-Dev/Villager-Bot) A Discord bot invited and used by tens of thousands of people
 * [Better-API](https://github.com/Iapetus-11/Better-API) My first (crappy) foray into JavaScript and Express (Better-API has now been replaced by [Villager-API](https://github.com/Villager-Dev/Villager-API))
 * [To-ASCII](https://github.com/Iapetus-11/to-ascii) An image and video manipulation tool with command line support which turns media into ascii art (On PYPI [here](https://pypi.org/project/to-ascii/))
-* [iapetus11.me](https://iapetus11.me) My first good looking website, built with tailwind and Python
+* [iapetus11.me](https://iapetus11.me) My first modern looking website, built with tailwind and Python

 #### Other
 * Currently part of [codebyte](https://codebyte.team/)